fwextensions/QuicKey/docs/index.md

 ## Incognito mode

 By default, Chrome extensions are not enabled in incognito mode.
-If you want to use *QuicKey* to switch to incognito tabs as well as normal ones, go to *More tools > Extensions*, scroll down to *QuicKey*, and check the "Allow in incognito" option.
+If you want to use *QuicKey* to switch to incognito tabs as well as normal ones, open the main menu and then go to *More tools > Extensions*, scroll down to *QuicKey*, and check the *Allow in incognito* option.

 Tabs in incognito mode display the incognito icon, so you can distinguish a normal tab from an incognito one with the same title.

 ## Privacy

 To function, *QuicKey* needs access to your open tabs, bookmarks and history.
-The permissions dialog says *QuicKey* can also change your bookmarks and browsing history, but it never will.
+The Chrome permissions dialog says *QuicKey* can also change your bookmarks and browsing history, but it never will.
 It also doesn't interact with the page content in any way and doesn't transmit any information anywhere.

 ## Feedback and bugs